Americanundrum/Americanundrum/README.md

 <p align="center">
 I have a general distaste for MOST of the [CH] ships I see, but I won't outright assail them until it's Rusame or Sovreich.
 <p align="center">
 <sub>"But but- Fjord!
 Let people ship what they want!
 It isn't harming you!</sub> Jump.
 I have the full freedom to hate whatever ship I want.
 Yes that includes the ones that people like to tell me about.
-Just because I didn't say anything when you were talking about your little OTP doesn't mean I think it's utterly stupid.
+Just because I didn't say anything when you were talking about your little OTP doesn't mean I think it isn't utterly stupid.
 <p align="center">
 <img width="300" src=https://imgur.com/MyQdqzA.png>
 <p align="center">